hoodiehq/hoodie-app-tracker/README.md

 npm test
 ```

 The tests are written using the [Cypress](https://www.cypress.io/) library.
 Cypress allows interactively viewing the tests within a browser.
 This is really useful as it allows you to see the tests running.
 The tests can be stopped, rewound and easily debugged.
-To run the tests interactively:
+To run the tests interactively

 ```
 npm run cypress:open